proxygraphy/wp/proxies/listicle/residential-proxies-providers.md

----
-title: Cheapest Residential Proxies Providers in 2025 and Beyond
+Title:	Cheapest Residential Proxies Providers in 2025 and Beyond
-intro: Looking for the **cheapest residential proxies** in 2025?
-Whether you're into web scraping, sneaker copping, social media automation, or ad verification, residential proxies are essential for anonymity and reliable IP rotation.
-But let’s face it—many providers are either too expensive or throttle your bandwidth.
----

-[//]: # (Title: Cheapest Residential Proxies Providers in 2025 and Beyond)
+Author: ProxyGraphy
+Date:	July 25, 2005

 # Cheapest Residential Proxies Providers in 2025 and Beyond